 With the unsettled political and social environment in the US, applications for golden visas from Americans are expected to increase.
-In its latest report, passporting firm Get Golden Visa predicts 2022 will be “its busiest year yet.”
+In its 2022 report, passporting firm Get Golden Visa predicted: “its busiest year yet.”

 So what exactly are these golden visa schemes and why has the EU raised questions about their safety in recent months?